-- Setup generates a key pair for an asymmetric homomorphic encryption scheme, proves correct key generation in zero-knowledge, and outputs the key pair and proof. - Vote enciphers a vote to a ciphertext, proves correct ciphertext construction in zero-knowledge, and outputs the ciphertext coupled with the proof. - Tally selects ballots from a bulletin board for which proofs hold, mixes the ciphertexts in those ballots, decrypts the ciphertexts output by the mix to reveal the election outcome (i.e., the distribution of votes), and announces that outcome, along with zero-knowledge proofs demonstrating correct decryption.
+Setup generates a key pair for an asymmetric homomorphic encryption scheme, proves correct key generation in zero-knowledge, and outputs the key pair and proof.

+Vote enciphers the vote to a ciphertext, proves correct ciphertext construction in zero-knowledge, and outputs the ciphertext coupled with the proof.

+Tally selects ballots from the bulletin board for which proofs hold, mixes the ciphertexts in those ballots, decrypts the ciphertexts output by the mix to reveal the election outcome (i.e., the distribution of votes), and announces that outcome, along with zero-knowledge proofs demonstrating correct decryption.

-Neither Adida [Adi08] nor Bulens, Giry & Pereira [BGP11] have released an implementation of Helios Mixnet.
-Tsoukalas et al. [TPLT13] released Zeus as a fork of Helios spliced with mixnet code to derive an implementation, and Yingtong Li released helios-server-mixnet as an extension of Zeus with threshold asymmetric encryption and some other minor changes.
-We discussed the problem of malleable ballots (§4) with the developers of Zeus and helios-server-mixnet, and they explained that their systems use non-malleable ballots.Email communication, Oct & Dec 2017.
+Neither Adida [Adi08] nor Bulens, Giry & Pereira [BGP11] have released an implementation of Helios Mixnet.27 Tsoukalas et al. [TPLT13] released Zeus as a fork of Helios spliced with mixnet code to derive an implementation,28 and Yingtong Li released helios-server-mixnet as an extension of Zeus with threshold asymmetric encryption and some other minor changes.29 We discussed the problem of malleable Helios ballots (§4) with the developers of Zeus and helios-server-mixnet, and they explained that their systems use non-malleable ballots.30Email communication, Oct & Dec 2017.

-We can treat Helios Mixnet as Enc2Vote instantiated with $\Pi = (\text{Gen}, \text{Enc}, \text{Dec})$ , where algorithm Gen proves correct key generation and algorithm Enc verifies such proofs, enciphers plaintexts to ciphertexts using a second encryption scheme, proves correct ciphertext construction, and outputs the ciphertext coupled with the proof.
+We can treat Helios Mixnet as Enc2Vote instantiated with $\Pi=(\text{Gen}, \text{Enc}, \text{Dec})$, where algorithm Gen proves correct key generation, and algorithm Enc verifies such proofs, enciphers plaintexts to ciphertexts using a second encryption scheme, proves correct ciphertext construction, and outputs the ciphertext coupled with the proof.
 However, a blight arises when Enc2Vote is instantiated with encryption schemes that prove correct key generation.
-To avoid this
+To avoid this blight, we extend Enc2Vote with such proofs and show that results in Section 5 still hold (Appendix E).
+This leads us to treat our extension as an election scheme built from asymmetric encryption schemes $\Pi=(\text{Gen},\text{Enc},\text{Dec})$ and $\Pi_0=(\text{Gen},\text{Enc}',\text{Dec}')$ such that: